Cover: C.T. McMillan

 Even if she wanted to kill the old man and his boys, she couldn’t help but feel a little humility in the presence of an elder.

 “Aw!
 That’s it!
 Can you explain the meaning or is it in reference to your hair?”

 “…Cici explained that a hundred years ago, when companies had problems with workers going on strike, they called the Pinkertons.
 They were mercs that cracked skulls, pulled security, and hunted people for the right price.
 I do all of that and with my hair he thought it fit.”

-“Given your persona and reputation, I could not agree more.
+“Given your reputation, I could not agree more.
 Thank you for the in-depth explanation.
 Do you speak Japanese?”